CodePushGo/website/src/content/blog/en/ultimate-guide-to-capacitor-ota-updates.md

 | User Action | [Manual update](https://capgo.app/docs/plugin/cloud-mode/manual-update/) required | Can lead to lower adoption |
 | Distribution | Global reach | No option for targeted rollouts |

-### Capacitor Web Updates
+### React Native Web Updates

-Capacitor also offers a more flexible option with its built-in web update capabilities.
-This method allows developers to update web assets directly through Capacitor's WebView without needing a full app update.
+React Native also offers a more flexible option with its built-in web update capabilities.
+This method allows developers to update web assets directly through React Native's WebView without needing a full app update.
 These updates install automatically, providing a faster way to deliver changes.

 ### External OTA Tools

-For a more feature-rich solution, external OTA platforms can handle Capacitor app updates with added efficiency and control.
+For a more feature-rich solution, external OTA platforms can handle React Native app updates with added efficiency and control.
 These tools have already been used in production for 750 apps and have delivered 23.5 million updates [\[1\]](https://capgo.app/).

 Key benefits of external OTA tools include: